-As of June 30, 2020, 2019, and 2018, the Corporation had capital assets amounting to approximately \$53,500, \$53,500, and \$53,500, respectively.
-The Corporation's capital assets include furniture, fixtures, and computer equipment.
-The assets were being depreciated over their useful lives of three to ten years.
-The accumulated depreciation on the capital assets amounted to approximately \$53,500, \$53,000, and \$52,000 respectively at June 30, 2020, 2019, and 2018.
-There were no disposals of capital assets during the current fiscal year ended June 30, 2020.
-Purchase of capital assets for the years ended June 30, 2020, 2019, and 2018 totaled approximately \$-0-, \$-0-, and \$-0-, respectively.
-The Corporation has no long-term debt obligations for the years ended June 30, 2020, 2019, or 2018.
+The Corporation had capital assets costing \$238,204 and \$234,915 for the years ending June 30, 2020 and 2019, respectively.
+The Corporation's capital assets include furniture and fixtures, office and computer equipment, leasehold improvements and organizational costs.
+The assets were being depreciated over useful lives of three to ten years.
+The accumulated depreciation on the assets amounted to \$180,621 for the year ending June 30, 2020 and \$143,745 for the year ending June 30, 2019.
+There were no asset disposals during the current year.
+More detailed information is presented in Note 7 to the financial statements.
+The Corporation had no debt for the year ended June 30, 2020.